 Do you have some other tactics for washing your car?
 Let us know in the comment section below!

 And if you need a mechanic, let us take care of your automotive pet for you.
-Come to our repair shops in Hamilton and Oakville today!
+Come to our repair shop in Hamilton today!